KaleOmkar2018/okfs/README.md

 -Screenshot removed<br />
 -Device has not been created yet.So, code testing will be done in next commit.<br />
 -Comments have been added.
 Comments will be removed after 2 commits.<br />

+4.Creating an device image and using the user application to write filesystem specific data to our device<br />
+-We will create a device image named myBlkDev.Use dd command in the directory in which you want to create a file filled with zeroes.<br />
+-Block size = 4096, No of blocks supported = 64.<br />
+-Command: dd bs=4096 count=64 if=/dev/zero of=myBlkDev <br />
+-The application takes one parameter i.e. the name of the file to be filled with data.Assume application output file name is a.out. <br />
+-./a.out myBlkDev <br />